AndrewZheng-1011/terrain_champ/README.md

 # terrain_champ
 The goal of this repository is to provide a dataset of quadruped locomotion on different terrain profiles/paramters.
-The dataset consists of champ quadruped walking different ground parameters/terrain simulated on the Gazebo platform.
+The dataset consists of champ quadruped walking on different ground parameters/terrain simulated on the Gazebo platform.
 Different gait patterns (forward, left, right, backward), commanded velocities, ground parameters, and terrain profiles are simulated within this dataset.

 **Keywords:** Dataset, Legged Robots, Quadruped, Terrain Parameters